jeffmacinnes/pyneal-docs/content/setup.md

 *  **dashboardPort**: Port number over which to launch the dashboard webserver (**NOTE:** this key does not appear in the setup GUI)
 *  **dashboardClientPort**: Port number that browsers can use to connect to the dashboard (**NOTE:** this key does not appear in the setup GUI)

+### Custom Settings Files
+You can supply your own custom setting file with the configurate keys described above in one of two ways:

+#### via GUI:
 At the top of the setup GUI you have the option to load a custom settings file.
 A custom settings should be a `.yaml` file with values for one or more of the configuration keys above.
 By loading a custom settings file, the GUI will be populated with whichever configure keys are included; any non-included keys will get their values from the `setupConfig.yaml` file as normal.

 The option allows users to create settings files on a per-project basis, and easily configure **Pyneal** to match the project demands.

+#### via command line:
+Alternatively, you can supply the path to this file at the command line when you launch **Pyneal**

+> python pyneal.py --settingsFile /Path/to/custom/settingsFile.yaml

+*or*

+> python pyneal.py -s /Path/to/custom/settingsFile.yaml

+### Launching Pyneal "Headless"

+If for whatever reason you wish to launch **Pyneal** without opening the setup GUI, you can run in "headless" mode

+> python pyneal.py --noGUI

+In this case, **Pyneal** will read the `setupConfig.yaml` file that was saved locally after the last time you ran Pyneal, and use those settings.
+Altnernatively, you can also supply the path to a different settings file using the steps described [**above**](setup.md#via-command-line)